JaleelSavoy/DeepLearningPracticeProjects/README.md

 ## Deep Autoencoder on Fashion-MNIST
 ##### DeepAutoencoders_fMNIST.ipynb
-A notebook to showcase autoencoders on the Fashion-MNIST data set, as well as demonstrating the use of autoencoders for reducing noise in image data.
+A notebook to showcase both standard autoencoders and convolutional autoencoders on the Fashion-MNIST data set, as well as demonstrating the use of convolutional autoencoders for reducing unwanted noise in image data.

 ## Deep Cluster on 2016-2017 Season NBA Player Data
 ##### DeepClusteringNBAPlayers20162017.ipynb